The Bachelorette (American TV series) season 9: Filming and development

 Filming began on March 13, 2013, shortly after the season finale of The Bachelor, with many places including Atlantic City, New Jersey, the German state of Bavaria, Barcelona, Spain and the island of Madeira in Portugal.
 With appearances from Andy Grammer, Soulja Boy, Darius Rucker, Kate Earl and Matt White.

 Contestants

 Biographical information according to ABC official series site, which gives first names only, plus footnoted additions.
 Ages stated are at time of contest.

 Future appearances

 The Bachelor

-Juan Pablo Galavis was chosen as the bachelor for the eighteenth season of The Bachelor.
+Juan Pablo Galavis was chosen as the lead of the eighteenth season of The Bachelor.
 He became the first Latino bachelor in the franchise's history.